 Students have the responsibility to bring any form of harassment or hazing that they experience or observe to the immediate attention of LMU.
 They need not complain first to the offending person.
-All complaints or reports should be directed either to the Associate Dean of Student Services and Admissions or to the LMU Vice President for Enrollment Management and Student Services.
+All complaints or reports should be directed either to the LMU-CVM Dean of Students or to the LMU Vice President for Enrollment Management and Student Services.
 A prompt, thorough, and fair investigation will be conducted based on the individual's statement of what has occurred.
-In an effort to protect the individual who reports or complains of harassment, to encourage prompt reporting, and to protect the accused's interests during the pending investigation, access to information related to the investigation will be instructed not to discuss the matters in question outside of the investigation.
+In an effort to protect the individual who reports or complains of harassment, to encourage prompt reporting, and to protect the accused's interests during the pending investigation, access to information related to the investigation will be maintained on a strict "need to know" basis and all individuals involved in an investigation.
 LMU will retain confidential documentation of all allegations and investigations and will take appropriate corrective action to remedy all violations of this policy.